KatyBrown/ERVsearch/README.md

 1. Make a copy of the pipeline.ini file (src/pipeline_ERVs/pipeline.ini) in your working directory (the directory in which would would like to store the output).

-2. Download a local copy of your genome of interest as a single fasta file.
-Check if the genome is assembled into chromosomes, scaffolds or contigs.
+2. Download a local copy of your genome of interest as a single fasta file and name is as xxx.fa

-3. Edit this copy to configure the pipeline for your computer:
+3. Edit your copy of pipeline.ini to configure the pipeline for your computer:

     Change the working directory to the absolute path to the working directory.

     Add the name of your genome and the absolute path to the directory where you have saved it

-      e.g. hg19.fa saved in /home/myname/genome/hg19.fa would require the following options:
+      e.g. hg38.fa saved in /home/myname/genome/hg38.fa would require the following options:

-            genome=hg19
+            genome=hg38
             genome_directory=/home/myname/genome

-    If your genome is assembled into chromosomes, has_chroms should be 1, otherwise it should be 0.

     Change the paths to the ERV input files to the directories in which you have cloned the repository.

-      e.g if you cloned to /home/ERVsearch then paths would be
+      e.g if you cloned to /home/myname/ERVsearch then paths would be path_to_refs=/home/myname/ERVsearch/ERV_db/all_ERVs.fasta

-            path_to_refs=/home/ERVsearch/ERV_db/all_ERVs.fasta
-            path_to_phyloseqs=/home/ERVsearch/phylogenies
-            sequencedir=/home/ERVsearch/ERV_db
+            path_to_phyloseqs=/home/myname/ERVsearch/phylogenies
+            sequencedir=/home/myname/ERVsearch/ERV_db

     Change the paths to the required software.